wp-plugins/ewww-image-optimizer/readme.txt

 = 1.8.5 =
 * fixed: images with empty metadata count as unoptimized images on Bulk Optimize
+* changed: Import process split into batches via AJAX to make it less likely to timeout and use less memory
+* fixed: custom column in NextGEN galleries works again with NextGEN 2.0.50+

 = 1.8.4 =
 * fixed: Import process is much faster by about 50x